 First published in 2015 in Tai Chi and Oriental Arts Magazine

 Last year I was fortunate to have the opportunity to interview Grandmaster Chen Xiao Wang.
-I’m not one who goes in for hero worship in any shape or form but after having trained with Master Chen for the last 14 years I have found his teaching to be an extremely insightful and positive influence on my Taiji training.
+After having trained with Master Chen for the last 14 years I have found his teaching to be an extremely insightful and positive influence on my Taiji training.
 Therefore, the interview was something I was very much looking forward to.
 The day soon came round and this particular June afternoon found us all sitting around the kitchen table at Karel and Eva’s house nursing steaming cups of delicious Oolong tea.
 Master Chen, looking very dapper in his jet black silk suit, sat across the table from me his meaty, bear-like hands gesturing beautifully as he talked.
 Despite punctuating his words with the occasional explosive Fajin, I soon felt greatly at ease and found myself just happily listening, simply immersed in the story of the Chen family history straight from the horse’s mouth:

 SM: Thanks very much for meeting me today Master Chen.
 Could you start things off by talking about the history of Chen Family Taiji a little?